transbioZI/BioMM/README.md

 ## Tutorial

-The detailed instructions on how to use this package are explained in this [vignette](https://bioconductor.org/packages/devel/bioc/vignettes/BioMM/inst/doc/BioMMtutorial.html).
+The detailed instructions on how to use this package are explained in the most updated [vignette](https://bioconductor.org/packages/devel/bioc/vignettes/BioMM/inst/doc/BioMMtutorial.html).

 ## Citation